NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 In this section, we are using a docker container built using the sample dockerfile above.

 1. Start the docker container with `--privileged` mode.
-In this example, we are also adding `--device /dev/infiniband` to make Mellanox devices available for our test:
+In this example, we are also adding `--device /dev/infiniband` to make Mellanox devices available for our test, but this is only required if you are using RDMA:
     ```
     nvidia-docker run \
      --network=host \